Crypto Regulation in Czech Republic 2025

 Depending on the purpose of using cryptocurrency, the company may apply for any of the following licenses:

-• Specialised – specific products and services related to cryptography (crypto-wallets, encrypted client keys, etc.)
+• Specialized: specific products and services regarding cryptography, crypto-wallets, encrypted client keys, etc.

 Czech Republic